- Visit the colonial town of Antigua

 Eventually you'll arrive in Panajachel, Atitlán's main town, located on the north shore.
 This will be your base for a tour of various lakeside villages accompanied by a local guide.
 There are many small indigenous villages around Atitlán, and you'll stop at a few to get a closer look into the local arts, traditions, and stories of the Maya people.
 Besides the picturesque scenery, highlights include visiting a local women's weaving co-op and a shrine to the infamous Maya saint of Maximon, known for his depraved behavior.

 You can choose to stop for lunch in one of the villages or wait until you get back to your hotel later in the afternoon.
 The rest of the day you'll have free to relax, enjoy a swim, or simply chill out on the lakeshore with a good book and cup of coffee.

 Day 6: Kayaking & Hiking Around Lake Atitlán

 Wake up to views of the lake and its towering volcanoes before meeting your guide for today's expedition.
 You'll start out in a kayak, paddling westward along the north shore of Lake Atitlan for roughly 1.5-2 hours.
 Pass by villages perched on lakeside cliffs, hop in the lake for a swim, or even do some cliff-jumping.
-You're destination is a spot between the villages of Tzununá and San Marcos La Laguna, where you'll leave your kayak behind and lace up your hiking boots.
+Your destination is a spot between the villages of Tzununá and San Marcos La Laguna, where you'll leave your kayak behind and lace up your hiking boots.